 Unfortunately, no crystal will form if you hit an Anemo, Dendro, or Geo enemy.
 Though the Dendro case might change in the future when it’s introduced as a playable element.

 As Crystalize provides no direct damage boost and arguably devalues building elemental mastery on Geo characters, it’s ranked lower amongst the elemental reactions.
 However, having access to a shield can be tremendously useful in tanking enemy attacks and being able to deal damage uninterrupted.

-Main Use: Crystalize is incredibly useful when dealing with enemies who spam elemental attacks.
-Simply make sure they’re infused with the element they’re using, and hit them with a Geo attack to get the shield.
+Crystalize is incredibly useful when dealing with enemies who are constantly infused with an element (like Slimes or Abyss Mage’s shields).
+Simply keep hitting them with a Geo attack to get access to an easy shield.
 Proper usage of these shields can basically make you uninterruptible and let you freely do your combo attacks without getting knocked around or having to dodge.

 You can even have multiple Crystalize crystals laying around (they last for 17.5 seconds) and simply pick one up when your current shield expires.

 Also, yes.
 The Crystalize shields do trigger the Geo resonance bonus if you have that active.